By Erin Kennedy

 Here's a list of requirements and preferences for the Marketing Management job:

 Keywords used in the job post:

 With this information in hand, Sandi targeted her resume by including all the keywords from the job post and writing about her relevant achievements.

-Notice how she highlighted her pending MBA by placing the Education section near the top of the page and listing her thesis in Social Media Marketing Strategies for Profit and Nonprofit Organizations.
+Notice how she highlighted her pending MBA by placing the Education section near the top of the page (even though she's not a recent grad) and listing her thesis in Social Media Marketing Strategies for Profit and Nonprofit Organizations.

 Sandi's resume is completely honest but doesn't scream "I am out of work!"
 It's not obvious that she is unemployed.
 That is achieved by putting the relevant keywords in the Leadership Acumen and Areas of Expertise sections.
 She also includes her education on the front page of the resume.

 This means her employment history is not at the top of the page.
 In fact, her employment history doesn't appear until the 2nd page of the resume.
 She is hoping that her skills and achievements will pull in the reader before they realize that she is unemployed.